-OHA/ODE Requirements Hybrid/Onsite Plan Communicate to staff at the start of On-Site instruct periodic intervals explaining infection control measu being implemented to prevent spread of disease. res that are shared with all staff prior to the start of school, and at least twice more throughout the school year, with updates Develop protocols for communicating with students staff who have come into close contact with a confir The definition of exposure is being within 6 fee 19 case for 15 minutes (or longer). med case. • A letter outlining the instructional model, the rationale and Develop protocols for communicating immediately was families, and the community when a new case(s) of diagnosed in students or staff members, including a how the school or district is responding.
-COVID-19 is and necessary.
-Provide all information in languages and formats acc school community.
+- Communicate to staff at the start of On-Site instruction and at periodic intervals explaining infection control measures that are being implemented to prevent spread of disease. - Develop protocols for communicating with students, families and staff who have come into close contact with a confirmed case. - The definition of exposure is being within 6 feet of a COVID-19 case for 15 minutes (or longer). - Develop protocols for communicating immediately with staff, families, and the community when a new case(s) of COVID-19 is diagnosed in students or staff members, including a description of how the school or district is responding. - Provide all information in languages and formats accessible to the school community.